About me

 Jekyll

-I have a considerable experience in designing, developing, and styling Jekyll sites.
+I have considerable experience in designing, developing, and styling Jekyll sites.
 My legacy website used Jekyll under the hood.

 Gatsby